-Test tool manufacturers will use the GSMA Embedded SIM Test Specification to develop dedicated test tools for the market.
-Vendors will then develop their products and commission test houses to test their products, or buy in appropriate test tools and perform the testing themselves.
-The vendors may self-certify their products if all the test cases are passed, and the appropriate criteria are met that permits self-certification.
+For SM-DP and SM-SR there is no Test Program available so the test tool manufacturers will use the GSMA Embedded SIM Test Specification to develop dedicated test tools for the market.
+SM-DP and SM-SR vendors will then develop their products and commission test houses to test their products, or buy in appropriate test tools and perform the testing themselves.
+The vendors may self-certify their products ifthe test cases are passed successfully, and the appropriate criteria are met that permits self-certification.
 (ISO/IEC 17050).

 GSMA Embedded SIM – Certificate Issuance

-The Certificate Issuer (CI) process within the GSMA Embedded SIM architecture ensures the various system entities (SM-DP, SM-SR, EUM, eUICC) can all be trusted by each other.
+The Certificate Issuer (CI) process within the GSMA Embedded SIM architecture ensures the various system entities (SM-DP, SM-SR, EUM, eUICC) can all authenticate each other.

-Initially the GSMA will be the Sole Certificate Issuer however, as the market establishes, other Certificate Issuers can be added in a hierarchy.
+Initially the GSMA will be the sole Certificate Issuer however, as the market establishes, other Certificate Issuers can be added.
 For example, issuers per region, or country, or even market sector.